Urgent Care for X-Rays

 An X-ray machine uses electromagnetic radiation to take pictures of the bones and other internal structures.
 These X-ray images used to be recorded on film, but many are now recorded digitally.
 Bones block the X-ray particles emitted by the machine, so they appear white on the resulting images.
 Muscle and fat have a grayish hue on X-ray images, while any structure containing air will be black.
 Physicians Now offers X-ray services for adults and children.

-There are many reasons a doctor might order a chest X-ray.
+There are many reasons a provider might order a chest X-ray.
 If you have chest pain, trouble breathing, or a cough that will not go away, this type of X-ray can help determine if you have a problem with the lungs or other respiratory structures.
 Chest x-rays are also useful for diagnosing lung tumors, pneumonia, tuberculosis, collapsed lung, rib fractures, enlarged heart, and osteoporosis.

 If you are scheduled for surgery, you might have to have a preoperative chest X-ray to make sure you do not have any heart or lung conditions that would make surgery unsafe.
 This type of X-ray shows the shape and size of the heart, position of the large arteries, and condition of the lungs, so it is a useful tool for determining whether you are healthy enough to have surgery.

 Abdominal X-ray is used to visualize the organs of the digestive tract.
-A doctor might order this test if you have persistent nausea, abdominal pain, or possible urinary tract problems.
+A provider might order this test if you have persistent nausea, abdominal pain, or possible urinary tract problems.
 An abnormal abdominal X-ray might show a buildup of fluid in the abdominal cavity, a hole in the intestines or stomach, intestinal blockage, foreign objects in the digestive tract, abdominal injury, or kidney stones.
 Some types of gallstones also show up on abdominal X-rays.
 This test can be used to diagnose or monitor the progression of several different medical conditions.
 They include the following:

 - Acute kidney failure